-a) was insured at the time of death or at the start of the incapacity for work, the cause of which led to death; or

-- b) was at least 20% but less than 40% unable to work as a result of a birth defect when starting work, and insured to at least 40%, and if the incapacity for work caused by the disablement then increased; or - c) became an invalid as a minor and was therefore at least 20% but less than 40% unable to work when he or she took up employment, and was insured to at least 40% when the incapacity for work increased, and was the cause which led to death; or - d) received an old-age- or disablement -pension from the collective foundation at the date of death.
+- a) was insured at the time of death or at the start of the incapacity for work, the cause of which led to death; or - b) was at least 20% but less than 40% unable to work as a result of a birth defect when starting work, and insured to at least 40%, and if the incapacity for work caused by the disablement then increased; or - c) became an invalid as a minor and was therefore at least 20% but less than 40% unable to work when he or she took up employment, and was insured to at least 40% when the incapacity for work increased, and was the cause which led to death; or - d) received an old-age or disablement pension from the collective foundation at the date of death.

-In the cases mentioned under Parts b and c, entitlement to the 'BVG' Legislation minimum benefits is limited.
+In the cases mentioned under Parts b and c, entitlement to the 'BVG' legislation minimum benefits is limited..

-20.2 Spouse's Benefit
+20.2 Spouse's Pension

-- 1 The surviving spouse is entitled to a spouse's pension if he or she fulfils the conditions specified in the pension plan (Appendix 1) at the time of death.
-When the spouse does not meet any of these requirements, he or she is entitled to a one-off settlement amounting to three times the annual amount of the spouse's pension. - 2 The amount of the annual spouse's pension in the event of the death of an actively insured person or a person receiving a disablement pension, is set out in the pension plan (Appendix 1).
-The cutback stipulations according to Article Art.
-24 are thereby reserved. - 3 The amount of the annual spouse's pension in the event of the death of an actively insured person, or a person receiving a disablement pension, is set out in the pension plan (Appendix 1).
-One reserves the right to make all increases in the reversionary benefits in accordance with Art.
-18.6. - 4 When the spouse is more than 10 years younger than the insured person when the entitlement to a spouse's pension arises, the pension will be reduced by 1% of the full spouse's pension for each year in excess of 10 years. - 5 Should a marriage be contracted after the insured person has reached regular pensionable age and/or the age when the pension plan (Appendix 1) foresees any possible long- since possible continuation of the insurance, there is no entitlement to a spouse's pension. - 6 There is no reduction under Para.
-5 when the conditions for entitlement to a life partner's pension were met before the marriage. - 7 Should a spouse's pension be partially truncated by Para.
+1 The surviving spouse is entitled to a spouse's pension (extended cover).
+Possible limitation of the eligibility requirements is reserved to the conditions according to Art.
+19 BVG n the pension plan (Appendix 1).
+If the spouse does not fulfil any conditions for receiving a spouse's benefit, he or she has the right to a one-off settlement of the sum off three times the annual spouse's benefit.

+2 The amount of the annual spouse's benefit upon the death of the actively insured person or a disability pension recipient is determined in the pension plan (Appendix 1).
+Provisions concerning reductions remain reserved according to Art.
+24.

+3 The amount of the annual spouse's benefit upon the death of an old-age pensioner is set out in the pension plan (Appendix 1).
+One reserves the right to make all changes in the reversionary benefits in accordance with Art.
+18.6.

+4 When the spouse is more than 10 years younger than the insured person when the entitlement to a spouse's pension arises, the pension will be reduced by 1% of the full spouse's pension for each year or partial year in excess of 10 years.

+5 Should a marriage be contracted after the insured person has reached regular pensionable age and/or the age when the pension plan (Appendix 1) foresees any long since possible continuation of the insurance, there only remains entitled to a spouse's pension according to BVG.

+6 There is no reduction under Para.
+5 when the conditions for entitlement to a life partner's pension were met before the marriage.

+7 Should a spouse's pension be partially truncated by Para.
 4, a survivor's claim under the Swiss Federal BVG legislation at least continues to exist.

-Should the spouse not meet any of these requirements, he or she is entitled to a one-off payment to the amount of three times the minimum annual pension in accordance with the BVG Legislation. - 8 The spouse's pension is first paid in the month following the death of the insured person, but at the earliest after the end of payment of full wages or wage benefits. - 9 The spouse's pension expires on the death or remarriage of the spouse.
+8 The spouse's pension is first paid in the month following the death of the insured person, but at the earliest after the end of payment of full wages or wage benefits.

+9 The spouse's pension expires on the death or remarriage of the spouse.

+10 If there is entitlement to a spouse's pension, the spouse entitled to benefits can also draw the pension as capital.
+Partial withdrawals are not possible.
+With withdrawal of the capital there is nullity of all other claims of entitled persons against the foundation.

+11 The level of the lump sum capital which can be withdrawn will be calculated according to actuarial principles and through application of the current principles of the foundation current on the date of the claim for a pension.